paulzeitz/paulzeitz.github.io/Momath.md

 * My **Geogebra** file
   * that demonstrated Mark Levi's proof of the cycloid equation is [here](https://www.geogebra.org/classic/ueaxvvdz).
   * that shows the forces on the [catenary](https://www.geogebra.org/classic/wjpuajgm)
+  * that [explains](https://www.geogebra.org/classic/e8m9jsvk) the derivatives of sine and cosine with just geometry
 * To use **Processing**, go to the Processing [website](https://processing.org) to download their software
   * [Here](momathFiles/descent_220311.pde) is my brachistochrone processing file.
 * I have made my "sandbox" in CoCalc (Sage) public.
 Here is the [link](https://cocalc.com/share/public_paths/7fdadcbc8c6b6ae9b5af82b34a1a56e4e55c1298).
 Get your own account by going to Cocalc.com, and then you can copy my file and modify it.